tjelvar-olsson/tjelvar-olsson.github.io/_drafts/five-steps-to-show-off-the-quality-of-your-python-package.md

 ## Step 1: Host the documentation on readthedocs

-You have spent hour documenting your package using Sphinx.
+You have spent hours documenting your package using Sphinx.
 It is time to share it with the world.
 Register with [readthedocs](https://readthedocs.org) and sync your GitHub account with it.
-Then you can simply select the project that you readthedocs to host documentation for.
+Then you can simply select the project that you want readthedocs to host documentation for.

-If you are using Sphinx's [http://sphinx-doc.org/ext/autodoc.html](autodoc) and your package depends on numpy/scipy/matplotlib you may run into trouble as the readthedoc server will not compile the C extensions.
-The first thing to try to work around this is to go into the advanced settings section of your project in the readthedocs web interface and make sure that the project is set to install into a virutalenvironment using ``setup.py install`` and that the checkbox to "Give the virtual environment access to the global site-packages dir" is selected.
-The system packages now seem to include numpy, scipy, and matplotlib so this should go a long way.
-However if you are still running into trouble you may need to
+If you are using Sphinx's [autodoc](http://sphinx-doc.org/ext/autodoc.html) functionality and your package depends on ``numpy``/``scipy``/``matplotlib`` you may run into trouble as Readthedocs' server may not be able to compile the C extensions.
+The first thing to try is to go into the advanced settings section of your project in Readthedocs' web interface and make sure that the project is set to install into a virtual environment and that the option to "Give the virtual environment access to the global site-packages dir" is selected.
+The system packages now appear to include ``numpy``, ``scipy``, and ``matplotlib`` so this should go a long way.
+However, if you are still running into trouble you may need to
 [mock out the dependencies](https://read-the-docs.readthedocs.org/en/latest/faq.html#i-get-import-errors-on-libraries-that-depend-on-c-modules).

 ## Step 2: Set up continuous integration testing on Travis Ci